 SECTION 6.
+ENTERING AND MODIFYING JUDGMENT.

-ENTERING JUDGMENT.
-After determining an award of damages to a claimant and the amount of the several share, including any reallocated share, for which each party found liable is responsible, the court shall enter judgment severally against each party adjudged liable, except in the following situations:
+\\\\\\(a) After determining an award of damages to a claimant and the amount of the several share, including any reallocated share, for which each party found liable is responsible, the court shall enter judgment severally against each party adjudged liable, except in the following situations:

-- (1) If two or more parties adjudged liable acted in concert or with an intent to cause personal injury to, or harm to property of, the claimant, the court shall enter judgment jointly and severally against the parties for their joint share. - (2) If a party is adjudged liable for failing to prevent another party from intentionally causing personal injury to, or harm to property of, the claimant, the court shall enter judgment jointly and severally against the parties for their combined shares of responsibility. - (3) If a party is adjudged liable for the act or omission of another party under Section 4(c), the court shall enter judgment jointly and severally against the parties for their joint share. - (4) If a statute of this State, other than this [Act], so requires, the court shall enter judgment jointly and severally or otherwise conform the judgment to the statute.
+(1) If two or more parties adjudged liable acted in concert or with an intent to cause personal injury to, or harm to property of, the claimant, the court shall enter judgment jointly and severally against the parties for their joint share.

+- (2) If a party is adjudged liable for failing to prevent another party from intentionally causing personal injury to, or harm to property of, the claimant, the court shall enter judgment jointly and severally against the parties for their combined shares of responsibility. - (3) If a party is adjudged liable for the act or omission of another party under Section 4(c), the court shall enter judgment jointly and severally against the parties for their joint share. - (4) If a statute of this state, other than this [act], so requires, the court shall enter judgment jointly and severally or otherwise conform the judgment to the statute. - (b) If a court grants a motion for reallocation pursuant to Section 5 after judgment is entered, the court shall modify the judgment to declare the rights and obligations resulting from the reallocation, including any rights and obligations with regard to subrogation or a secured position.

 The 1977 Uniform Act provided for a pure comparative fault system and retained joint and several liability.
-Regardless of whether a jurisdiction were to choose a pure comparative fault system or a modified system, this Section, save only for a few situations, provides for several liability as the general rule.
+Regardless of whether a jurisdiction were to choose a pure comparative fault system or a modified system, this section, except for a few situations, provides for several liability as the general rule.
 Where parties act intentionally or in concert to harm another, joint and several liability is retained.
 These were the exceptions to several liability first recognized under the common law.

-In addition, the Drafting Committee felt that joint and several liability should be retained where a defendant breaches a duty to protect another person from an intentional tort of a third party.
-An ever growing body of case law recognizes such a duty in a number of situations today, primarily with regard to the duties of commercial and similar occupiers of land.
+In addition, it was felt that joint and several liability should be retained where a defendant breaches a duty to protect another person from an intentional tort of a third party.
+A growing body of case law recognizes such a duty in a number of situations today, primarily with regard to the duties of commercial and similar occupiers of land.
 Owners and operators of hotels, office buildings, shopping centers, and transit facilities, to name but a few, have been held liable for failing to take reasonable precautions to protect invitees and others on their premises from foreseeable intentionally inflicted injuries by others.
-The Committee felt that the incentives imposed by such rules would be significantly undercut were liability to be apportioned on a several only basis.
+Incentives imposed by such rules would be significantly undercut were liability to be apportioned on a several only basis.
 Nonetheless, several liability would still be the rule where the third party's conduct did not rise to the level of intentionally inflicted harm or such intentional conduct was not reasonably foreseeable.
 The same is true if the occupier or other person upon whom the duty is imposed is not at fault in failing to protect the person to whom the duty is owed.

 As recognized in subsection (c) of Section 4, there are several situations involving vicarious and similar responsibility where a court may decide to treat two or more persons as one entity.
-In such cases, paragraph (3) of this Section dictates that judgment is to be entered jointly and severally against these persons.
+In such cases, paragraph (3) of this section dictates that judgment is to be entered jointly and severally against these persons for their joint share.